mpadge/hackmd-stat-software/standards/regression.md

 ### 5 Documentation

-Beyond the general standards for documentation, Regression Software should explicitly describe the following aspects, and ideally provide extended documentation including summary graphical reports of:
+Beyond the [*General Standards*](#general-standards) for documentation, Regression Software should explicitly describe the following aspects, and ideally provide extended documentation including summary graphical reports of:

 -   **RE5.0** *Scaling relationships between sizes of input data (numbers of observations, with potential extension to numbers of